-You will have 30 days from the date of a written offer to execute this grant agreement with the Commonwealth During this time, we will work with you to finalise details.
+You will have 30 days from the date we notify you of your success to execute the grant agreement with the Commonwealth.
+During this time, we will work with you to finalise details.

-The offer may lapse if both parties do not sign the grant agreement within this time.
+The offer may lapse if both parties do not accept the grant agreement within this time.
 Under certain circumstances, we may extend this period.
 We base the approval of your grant on the information you provide in your application.
-We will review any required changes to these details to ensure they do not impact the project as approved by the Program Delegate.
+We will review any required changes to these details to ensure they do not affect the project as approved by the Program Delegate.

-10.3.
-Project specific legislation, policies and industry standards
+10.2 Project specific legislation, policies and industry standards